US STOCKS-Wall St slides late; S&P 500 caps worst month since Jan 2016

 NEW YORK, Feb 28 (Reuters) - U.S. stocks sold off late to end sharply lower on Wednesday, dragged down by continued worries over rising interest rates, and the Dow and S&P 500 capped their worst months since January 2016.

-The S&P 500 also snapped a 10-month straight run of gains, which had been its longest monthly winning streak since an 11-month run from March 1958 to January 1959.

-Wednesday’s declines closed a month marked by spikes in volatility and fears that rising inflation could prompt the Federal Reserve to pick up the pace of interest rate hikes.
+The S&P 500 and the Dow also snapped a 10-month winning streak, closing out a month marked by spikes in volatility and fears that rising inflation would prompt the Federal Reserve to pick up the pace of interest rate hikes.

 New Federal Reserve Chairman Jerome Powell’s Tuesday remarks, which revived fears about more rate increases than expected this year, continued to weigh.